 - 2 medium very ripe bananas (4 oz each, peeled)

 - Peel and slice the bananas.
 Place the slices on a wax-paper-lined platter and freeze for 3 hours.

 - Transfer the frozen banana slices to your food processor.
 Process until smooth, stopping once or twice to scrape the sides of the bowl with a spatula.
 They'll be grainy at first, then magically transform into ice cream.

 - If you wish, add cocoa and process to combine.

 - Serve immediately as soft-serve ice cream, or freeze for 1-2 hours for a firmer texture.
-Remove from freezer 10 minutes before serving.
+Remove the frozen banana ice cream from the freezer 10 minutes before serving.